holmsj/aem-guides-wknd/docs/sling-dynamic-include-aemaacs.md

 * A local AEMaaCS SDK Author/Publish/Dispatcher stack (preferred) or AEMaaCS Sandbox
   * *See [AEMaaCS Local Stack](local-aemaacs-stack.md) if you need to learn how*
+  * *See [Dispatcher Behavior Basics](dispatcher-behavior-basics.md) if you're not familiar with navigating the Dispatcher in Docker Desktop*
-  * *If you are going to revisit the [AEMaaCS Local Stack](local-aemaacs-stack.md) tutorial, use the [WKND Branch for Sling Dynamic Include](https://github.com/holmsj/aem-guides-wknd/tree/feature/sling-dynamic-include) from this tutorial as you deploy code.*
+  * *If you are going to revisit either of the above to set up for this tutorial, use the [WKND Branch for Sling Dynamic Include](https://github.com/holmsj/aem-guides-wknd/tree/feature/sling-dynamic-include) from this tutorial as you deploy code.*
 * Your preferred Git client
 * Visual Studio Code or other IDE
 * Ability to build and deploy AEM projects using Maven